mcbrwr/matthijsbrouwer_nl/README.md

-# matthijsbrouwer_nl
+# matthijsbrouwer.nl
 The Kirby setup for my personal website matthijsbrouwer.nl.
-Not including the content files.
+Not including the content files, I still like to use the kirby panel (cms) to write my stuff.
+It behaves good on mobile.

+Feel free to look around.
+It is a side project, so not everything is as tidy as could be.
+But it's quite like my usual workflow.